About Broken Ground

 In 2020, iHeart Radio named Broken Ground one of the nation’s top green podcasts.

 The Broken Ground team is dedicated to telling the stories of people from all walks of life.
-We are looking for the stories of Southerners who are stewards of the environment, truth-tellers, and on the front lines fighting to protect our precious water, air, and land.
+We are looking for the stories of Southerners who are stewards of the environment, truth-tellers, and on the front lines fighting to protect our precious people, water, air, and land.
 Do you have a story to tell?

 Leanna is a freelance journalist focused on bringing awareness to the connections between the climate crisis and economic, gender, generational and racial injustices.
 Her reporting has been featured in The Guardian, Truthout, Yes!
 Magazine, and Undark, and on NPR-affiliate stations Detroit Public Radio and New England Public Radio.
 Her favorite podcasts include Drilled, Hot Take, How to Save a Planet, This Land, and Timber Wars.